What’s the Best Vegan B12 Supplement?

 Smart vegans make sure to supplement with this one essential vital nutrient: A vitamin B12 supplement.

-So what's the deal with nutrient, and is it really necessary or can you not meet needs by eating a wide variety of plant foods?
+So what’s the deal with this nutrient?
+Is it really necessary or can you meet your daily needs by eating a wide variety of plant foods?

-(Hint: YES, supplementation is absolutely necessary and if you're wondering what kind of supplement you should get, this article will also provide the best options for vitamin B12 products that won’t go against our vegan lifestyle.
+(Hint: YES, supplementation in this case is often absolutely necessary and if you're wondering what kind of supplement you should get, this article will also provide the best options for vitamin B12 products that won’t go against our vegan lifestyle.